wp-plugins/memphis-documents-library/readme.txt

 * Initial Release of Memphis Documents Library
 == Feature Request ==
 * *New* - Shortcode to add a download link to a post or page.
+* *New* - Search shows only files that the specific user role has access too.